 Depending on the size of your business and number of facilities, you may want to consider issuing a more formal Solar Request for Proposals to receive bids from multiple solar contractors.
 You can also contact 2-3 installers directly and request a site visit and customized bid.
 We’ve provided a comprehensive contractor list (for Utah) and tips for selecting a solar contractor.

 7. Research financing options

-Ask the contractor is they offer financing options, including Power Purchase Agreements (PPAs).
+Ask the contractor is they offer financing options, including opportunities to explore C-PACE financing.
 (Please note: solar leasing for commercial entities is allowable under Utah law; however, PPAs are not currently legal in Utah for commercial entities).
 You should also inquire with a financial institution about traditional financing options.

 8. Connect to the grid

 Work with your selected contractor to apply to connect with your utility and get credit for any excess energy you provide to the grid.
 More information here.
 (Please note: solar energy export rates differ among utilities; check with your utility and ask about their net metering terms or ask your solar contractor to help with this).
 Is you are planning an off-site, large-scale solar development, you will need to go through a different interconnection process.